nirdesh17/gaticc/README.md

 script (or `./bump_version.sh` to get usage message) to understand what all it does.
 Any push to master should be preceded by a version bump.

-# Contributing to sysim
+# Contributing to gaticc

 ## General

 - Format all your commit messages according to <https://www.conventionalcommits.org/en/v1.0.0/>.
-- For bugs, create an issues here: <https://github.com/vicharak-in/sysim/issues/>
+- For bugs, create an issues here: <https://github.com/vicharak-in/gaticc/issues/>
 - Keep commit message titles succinct.
 Use the body for further elaboration if needed.
 See <https://cbea.ms/git-commit/>
 - PRs should be related to a topic/goal, be easy to review and check for bugs.